amirubin87/NECTAR/Tools/OmegaIndex-ReadMe.txt

-A java implementation to calculate Omega-Index of two given networks partitioning into communities, as presented in "Overlapping Community Detection in Networks: The State-of-the-Art and Comparative Study".
+A java implementation to calculate the Omega-Index of two given networks partitioning into communities, as presented in "Overlapping Community Detection in Networks: The State-of-the-Art and Comparative Study".

 Input is two files containing lists of nodes.
 Each line describes a community.